LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

-We note that in general, each stage solution :math:`z_j` has significantly worse accuracy than the time step solutions :math:`y_{n-1}`, due to the difference between the *stage order* and the *method order* in Runge-Kutta methods.
+We note that in general, each stage solution :math:`z_j` has significantly worse accuracy than the time step solutions :math:`y_{n-1}`, due to the difference between the *stage order* and the *method order* in Runge--Kutta methods.
 As a result, the accuracy of this predictor will generally be rather limited, but it is provided for problems in which this increased stage error is better than the effects of extrapolation far outside of the previous time